Last Updated on September 12, 2023

 Now start adding cut pepper pieces to the jar, lightly packing them down as you go – reducing empty air space.
 I generally mix hot and sweet peppers together in layers.
 Once the jar is one-half to two-thirds full, add that last little bit of cilantro.
 Continue layering and packing peppers until the jar is completely full.
 Again, it is best to have the jar as full of veggies as possible, so do your best to fill it all the way to the top, about an inch below the rim.

-Step 3: Make & Add Brine
+Step 3: Make and Add Salt Water Brine

 On the stove top, combine 2 cups of filtered water with 1 tablespoon of sea salt in a pot.
 This is going to be your simple fermentation brine!
 The salt is what encourages a safe fermentation process and beneficial bacteria, while inhibiting the growth of harmful pathogens.